iennae/blog-1/content/posts/2020/2020-08-12-turning-raspberry-pi-into-remote-controller.md

 https://youtu.be/QoUmSVAxBCs

 <br/>Unfortunately, I can't make my air-conditioner be working.
 I might have incorrectly captured the IR signal for the air-conditioner.
-But TV works, instead!
+But the TV works, at least!
 To me, the air-conditioner was the top priority, though.
 I should spend more time to get it working.
 If I have a more sophisticated device to capture the IR signal, it would be better.

 ---

-So far, we have walked through how [Raspberry PI][rpi] turns into a remote controller that turns on and off home appliances.
-In the next post, I'll build a [Power App][pw apps] and [Power Automate][pw automate] that talks to [Azure Functions][az func] app to access to the remote controller (Raspberry PI) outside the home network.
+So far, we have walked through how [Raspberry PI][rpi] turns into a remote controller that switches on and off multiple home appliances.
+In the next post, I'll build a [Power App][pw apps] and [Power Automate][pw automate] that talks to an [Azure Functions][az func] app to access to the remote controller (Raspberry PI) from outside the home network.

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/08/turning-raspberry-pi-into-remote-controller-01.png